 What came first, the chicken or the egg?
-Watch chicks emerge from their shells and make models of them.
-You’ll always remember the amazing event!
+Students watch chicks emerge from their shells and make models of them.
+This amazing event will always be remembered!

 They’re hatching!
 When the chick is ready to hatch, it pokes a hole in the sac, sticks its head through the shell membrane, and breathes in the air space.
-You can hear the chicks peeping inside their shells.
+Students listen to the chicks peeping inside their shells.
 Baby chickens use "egg teeth" to peck their way out of their shells.
 When the chicks hatch, they are wet and tired.
-Soon they dry and turn into balls of fluff!
+Ask students to observe how the chicks quickly change.
+What is happening?